UVVM/UVVM/doc/source/uvvm_intro.rst

 **********************************************************************************************************************************
 Main Features
 **********************************************************************************************************************************
-* Very useful support for checking values, ranges, time aspects, and for waiting for events inside a given window
+* Very useful support for checking values, ranges, time aspects, and for waiting for events inside a given window (see :ref:`Utility Library - Methods - Checks and awaits <util_checks_and_awaits>`)
-* An extremely low user threshold for the basic functionality - like logging, alert handling and checkers
+* An extremely low user threshold for the basic functionality - like logging, alert handling and checkers (see :ref:`Utility Library - Methods - Logging and verbosity control <util_logging_and_verbosity_control>` and :ref:`Utility Library - Methods - Alert handling <util_alert_handling>`)
 * A very structured testbench architecture that allows LEGO-like testbench/harness implementation
-* A very structured VHDL Verification Component (VVC) architecture that allows simultaneous activity (stimuli and checking) on multiple interfaces in a very easily understandable manner
+* A very structured VHDL Verification Component (VVC) architecture that allows simultaneous activity (stimuli and checking) on multiple interfaces in a very easily understandable manner (see :ref:`vvc_framework`)
 * An easily understandable command syntax to control a complete testbench with multiple VVCs
 * The structure and overview are easily kept even for a testbench with a large number of VVCs
 * A VVC architecture that is almost exactly the same from one VVC to another - sometimes with only the BFM calls as the